 Rational or Irrational Problem Solving?

 We have got a problem.
 The problem with Muslims who have Canadian citizenship but yearn to be in Islamic nations of one sort or another for whatever reasons is turning into quite a good-sized liability.
-Perhaps Muslims coming to Canada and then opting for dual citizenship is not such a good idea because it is plainly an all-around bad deal.
+Perhaps having Muslims coming to Canada and then opting for dual citizenship is not such a good idea because it is plainly an all-around bad deal.

 How should the problem be solved?